migp11/spheroid-tnf-v2-emews/README.md

  - `EXPERIMENT_ID`: this is the name of the folder where the results will be stored `experiments/EXPERIMENT_ID`
  - `EA_PARAMS_FILE`: is a json file containing the parameters or decision variable to optimize.
 It also includes the sigma for the sampling and bounds for the values.

-This shell scripts is a wrapper to lunch the model exploration workflow based on evolutionary algorithms (`swift_run_eqpy.swift`)
+This shell script is a wrapper to lunch the model exploration workflow based on evolutionary algorithms (`swift_run_eqpy.swift`)

 Parameter regarding the population size, number of iterations (generations), replicates and population size should be modified inside `run_eqpy.sh`